henrietta-k/adapt-learning-wiki/Core-modules.md

     _view: new PopupView({ model: new Backbone.Model({}) })
 };
 ```
-This Subview can be fully configured:
+This subview can be fully configured:

 ```js
 var PopupView = Backbone.View.extend({